 - People who engage in condomless sex with multiple partners

-- Individuals who use injectable drugs and share needles or have sex partner who do
+- Individuals who use injectable drugs and share needles or have sex partners who do

 - Commercial sex workers